MIT and LinkedIn co-founder award MeToo leaders

 FILE - In this Oct.
 12, 2018, file photo, Tarana Burke arrives at Variety's Power of Women event at the Beverly Wilshire hotel in Beverly Hills, Calif.
 Burke, an activist who coined the phrase "Me Too" more ... more

 CAMBRIDGE, Mass.
-(AP) — Three women influential in the #MeToo movement are getting an MIT award that rewards disobedience for the good of society.
+(AP) — Three women influential in the #MeToo movement are receiving an MIT award that recognizes disobedience for the good of society.

 The MIT Media Lab Disobedience award carries a $250,000 cash prize funded by LinkedIn co-founder Reid Hoffman.